 From Cripple Creek, Colorado the son of a High School Band Director, Steve grew up in a musical family.
 Inspired by his older brothers (who had a rock and roll band) and the Beatles, Steve pursued music.
 He was the student conductor and recipient of the John Phillip Sousa Award in high school and earned his degree in music education from the University of Southern Colorado.
 Steve toured with dance bands during the 70’s, then moved to Arizona where he played with “Cosmo Topper”, “Prairie Rose” and other notable bands.
 During this time period Steve appeared in a major motion picture with Sally Fields and James Garner, “Murphy’s Romance.”
 He can play a variety of brass and woodwind instruments including: trumpet, trombone, mellophone, tuba, saxophones and clarinet.
 He is the primary bass player for the Rhythm Cats, playing both electric and upright electric basses.
 Steve has a very versatile voice and is well known in Arizona and Colorado for his Willie Nelson impersonation, he also does a great job on Johnny Cash and many other classic country artists.

-Chris has been performing professionally for 40 years.
+Chris Kennison has been performing professionally for over 40 years.
 He displays his talents with performances on pedal steel guitar, acoustic and electric guitars, dobro, banjo, fiddle, mandolin, ukulele and Hawaiian lap steel.
-He performs in Arizona, Hawaii and Colorado.
-Chris has performed on radio, on TV, and has worked with the Ft.
+He performs in Arizona, Hawaii, and Colorado.
+Chris has performed on radio, TV, and has worked with the Ft.
 Collins Symphony, Doug Kershaw, Dan Seals, and at most major venues in and around Northern Colorado.
 He also leads a Hawaiian swing band called “Book – Em Danno“ whose recordings have been featured on the Hawaii – 50 television show.
-Chris is also an Audio Recording/Engineer and for 25 years has owned and operated a commercial recording studio in Fort Collins, Colorado.
+Chris is also an Audio Recording/Engineer and for 25 years has owned and operated a commercial recording studio in Fort Collins, CO.
 His love of steel and Hawaiian music has led him to serve on the Board of Directors for the Hawaiian Steel Guitar Association where he helps raise money for scholarships for young musicians learning steel, and he produces concerts and conventions showcasing international steel players.

 Born and raised in Chicago, Michael studied at the American Conservatory of Music in Chicago and graduated from Indiana University as a woodwind major, but was equally involved playing bass guitar and string bass.
 You’ve heard Michael’s bass playing for years, even though you didn’t know it was him playing on commercials for major airlines, Coors, McDonalds, Sears and hundreds of other clients.
 With a background playing all styles of music, he backed up every major act and show performing in the Midwest and became a popular choice in the recording industry and recorded more than 1,000 commercials, movie scores, HBO Specials and record dates.
 Michael started traveling with top concert entertainers and shows in 1987, and was on the road continuously until 2007.
 He was honored to be “hand picked” by Andrew Lloyd Webber to tour with his American concert tour.
 During his 20 years traveling, he also played with Broadway shows including CATS, Phantom of the Opera and the International Tour of Les Miserable.